ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/RC3_Final/readme.txt

 ﻿UPDATE October 15, 2018 . . .

+I have posted a Version 15 Blender file.
+I’ve also posted associated DAE files for all of the various body parts that you can bring directly in-world.
+The file is named: Release3_AdaEdit_SundanceEdit_15.blend and is found in following GitHub directory: Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/RC3_Final/

-I have completed a version 15.
-I realize that none of this might be incorporated in RC3, but, at the very least, I wanted to provide a finished product free of any obvious problems.
-This fixes the problems that Shin found with weighting the buttocks area and it adds a number of improvements over version 14.
+There were a number of problems with the previous version, and I hope I can redeem myself a little with this update.
+I’m sure there will be parts that need tweaking or changing, but this is much more of a finished product.
+This fixes the problems that Shin found with weighting in the buttocks area and it adds a number of improvements.

 Primarily my purpose last spring when I began work on this area of the Ruth project was to spend a little time on the UV maps of the feet and legs.
 That little time turned into, well, a lot of time.
 As the process went on, weighting problems crept in.
-In this last version, and I promise, this is the last version, I believe I remedied all those problems.
+In this last version - and I promise, this is the last version - I believe I been able to remedy most of those problems.

-Here’s what was done:
+Here’s the beta:

 - The UV maps for the feet (high & flat) and the lower body have been updated.
-There were a number of places where the UV’s didn’t line up between different body parts and those have been fixed.
-The UV work was completed last spring and version 15 includes all of those improvements.
-I posted illustrations showing where the changes were made on both Google+ and in GitHub.
+In the starting Blender file for RC3, there were a number of places where the UV’s didn’t line up between different body parts and those have been fixed.
+The UV work was completed last spring and Version 15 includes all of those improvements.
+I have previously posted illustrations showing where the changes were made on both Google+ and in GitHub.

-- After Shin discovered a weighting problem in the buttocks, I looked at the source file (version 14), and realized that the vertex groups had been mixed up.
-That’s been fixed and I have successfully transferred Ada’s weighting to the lower body.
+- After Shin’s recent discovery of a weighting problem in the buttocks, I looked at the source file (Version 14), and realized that the vertex groups had been mixed up.
+That has been fixed, and I have successfully transferred Ada’s fine weighting work to the lower body.

 - Using Creative’s weighting work (thank you Creative!), the high feet are now weighted correctly.
-At the same time, I moved weighting over to the Volume bones so that the high feet can be sized using the Appearance sliders.
+I did add a little twist to Creative’s work.
+I moved weighting from the Deform bones to the Volume bones so that the high feet can be sized using the Appearance sliders.

 - The flat feet have been re-weighted and for this I was largely guided by using Ada’s weighting.
-Like the high feet, they can sized using the sliders.
+Like the high feet, they can sized using the Appearance sliders.
+(Last spring, Taarna had pointed out this area needed work and I greatly appreciated her gentle nudge that direction and suggestions)

-- The animations which move the feet into 25mm, 50mm, 75mm, 100mm positions have been tested in-world and work with the above flat feet weighting.
-The animation files are found in Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/High_Heel_Animations.
+- Ada’s animations which move the feet into 25mm, 50mm, 75mm, 100mm positions have been tested in-world and work with the above flat feet weighting.
+The animation files are ready to be used in-world and are found in: Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/High_Heel_Animations.

 - The separately attachable high and flat toenails have been re-weighted so they automatically re-size as the feet are sized.
-With the improvements in weighting, there’s also better coordination with movements of the feet.
+The weighting in the toenails has been improved and there’s now better coordination with movements of the feet.

 That’s it.
 I promised not to complicate things with any more versions.

 UPDATED October 4, 2018 . . .